Stress: the most effective dietary supplements

-The term stress originates from the Latin "stringere", meaning "tighten", and the English "distress", referring to constraint or tension.
-Introduced to modern medicine by endocrinologist Hans Selye in the 1930s, it describes a biological reaction to events perceived as threatening or demanding.
-Selye identified three types of stress: Normal stress, a necessary adaptive reaction for survival.
-Positive stress that stimulates and motivates.
-Negative stress or chronic stress, detrimental to health when it exceeds the adaptation capacities.
+The term stress has its roots in the Latin "stringere", meaning "to tighten", and in the English "distress", evoking constraint or tension.
+Introduced into modern medicine by endocrinologist Hans Selye in the 1930s, it describes a biological reaction to events perceived as threatening or demanding.
+Selye identified three types of stress: • normal stress, an adaptive reaction necessary for survival. • positive stress, which stimulates and motivates. • negative or chronic stress, harmful to health when it exceeds the capacity to adapt

 Physiological Mechanisms of Stress

-Exposure of an individual to a period of stress produces biological changes at the level of several hormones and indicators associated with the central nervous and hypothalamic-pituitary axis.
-Neuroendocrine System The central nervous system acts as the conductor in the stress response.
+Exposure of an individual to a period of stress produces biological changes in several hormones and markers associated with the central nervous system and the hypothalamic-pituitary axis. • The Neuroendocrine System The central nervous system acts as the conductor in the stress response.
 The hypothalamus detects threat signals and releases a chemical messenger called CRF (Corticotropin Releasing Factor).
 CRF stimulates the pituitary gland, which then secretes ACTH (adrenocorticotropic hormone).
-This hormone triggers, at the adrenal level, the release of corticosteroids, such as cortisol and cortisone.
-Cortisol, often termed the "stress hormone", increases glucose availability for immediate energy.
-However, in prolonged stress, this excess cortisol disrupts memory, favors depression, and weakens the immune defenses.
-Chronic stress depletes neurotransmitters like dopamine, essential for pleasure and motivation, and norepinephrine, which regulates attention and alertness.
-The adrenals also become exhausted and can no longer ensure normal secretion of essential hormones.
-Autonomic Nervous System The autonomic nervous system triggers immediate stress responses, such as increased heart rate or pupil dilation.
-Under stress, the sympathetic system takes over by releasing catecholamines, primarily adrenaline and norepinephrine.
-These neurotransmitters prepare the body to fight or flee by increasing blood pressure and redirecting blood flow to the muscles.
+This hormone triggers the release of corticosteroids, such as cortisol and cortisone, from the adrenal glands.
+Cortisol, often called the "stress hormone", increases glucose availability to provide immediate energy.
+However, with prolonged stress, excess cortisol disrupts memory, promotes depression, and weakens immune defenses.
+Chronic stress depletes neurotransmitters such as dopamine, essential for pleasure and motivation, and noradrenaline, which regulates attention and alertness.
+The adrenals also become depleted and can no longer maintain normal secretion of essential hormones. • The Autonomic Nervous System The autonomic nervous system triggers immediate stress responses, such as increased heart rate or pupil dilation.
+Under stress, the sympathetic system takes over by releasing catecholamines, mainly adrenaline and noradrenaline.
+These neurotransmitters prepare the body for fight-or-flight by raising blood pressure and redirecting blood flow to the muscles.
 Meanwhile, the parasympathetic system, responsible for relaxation and digestion, is inhibited.
-This imbalance can lead to digestive, cardiac, or even reproductive disorders.
-Immune System Chronic stress reduces the activity of immune cells (T lymphocytes, Natural Killers) and increases pro-inflammatory cytokines like IL-6, promoting a chronic inflammatory state.
+This imbalance can lead to digestive, cardiac, or even reproductive disorders, among others. • The Immune System Chronic stress reduces the activity of immune cells (T lymphocytes, natural killer cells) and increases pro-inflammatory cytokines such as IL-6, promoting a chronic inflammatory state.

-According to Selye, the body goes through three phases in response to stress: Alarm Phase: Immediate mobilization via adrenaline and norepinephrine.
-Resistance Phase: Sustained cortisol production to maintain adaptation.
-Exhaustion Phase: Depletion of energy reserves, leading to chronic fatigue, weakened immunity, and risk of chronic diseases (hypertension, diabetes, etc.)
+According to Selye, the organism goes through three phases in response to stress: • Alarm Phase: Immediate mobilization via adrenaline and noradrenaline. • Resistance Phase: Sustained production of cortisol to maintain adaptation. • Exhaustion Phase: Depletion of energy reserves, leading to chronic fatigue, weakened immunity, and increased risk of chronic diseases (hypertension, diabetes, etc.)

 Symptoms and Measurement of Stress

-The manifestations of stress are numerous: Physical: digestive disorders, muscle pain, headaches, dizziness, fatigue.
-Psychological: anxiety, irritability, depression, loss of self-esteem.
-Behavioral: isolation, overconsumption of stimulants (tobacco, alcohol, sugar), disorganization.
-Long-term consequences include cardiovascular diseases, metabolic disorders, recurrent infections, and neurodegenerative disorders.
-Stress can be measured through biological tests (cortisol, ACTH levels...) or standardized questionnaires like the Holmes and Rahe test, designed to assess the level of stress a person is facing.
+Stress manifests in many ways: • Physical: digestive problems, muscle pain, headaches, dizziness, fatigue. • Psychological: anxiety, irritability, depression, loss of self-esteem. • Behavioral: social withdrawal, overconsumption of stimulants (tobacco, alcohol, sugar), disorganization.
+Long-term consequences include cardiovascular disease, metabolic disorders, recurrent infections, and neurodegenerative disorders.
+Stress can be measured using biological tests (cortisol, ACTH assays...) or standardized questionnaires such as the Holmes and Rahe stress scale, designed to assess the level of stress a person is facing.

 Natural Stress Management

 To effectively combat stress, it is essential to reorganize one's lifestyle to preserve mental and physical balance.
-The regularity of biological rhythms is a fundamental first step: going to bed at fixed times, ideally before 11 pm, and having meals at consistent times allows the body to synchronize its internal clock and limit hormonal disruptions.
-Avoid excitants like coffee and alcohol, especially in the evening to promote quality sleep, and favor foods rich in essential nutrients, such as vegetables, fruits, and sources of magnesium.
-Relaxation is a powerful weapon against the deleterious effects of stress, allowing the parasympathetic system to regain control.
-Abdominal breathing, for example, acts directly on the autonomic nervous system to induce an instant calm state.
-Cardiac coherence synchronizes breathing and heart rate, thus reducing nervous tension.
-Practices like massage also help release accumulated tensions in the body, promoting deep relaxation.
+Regular biological rhythms are a fundamental first step: going to bed at consistent times, ideally before 11 p.m., and eating meals at consistent times allow the body to synchronize its internal clock and limit hormonal disruptions.
+Avoid stimulants like coffee and alcohol, especially in the evening to promote quality sleep, and favor foods rich in essential nutrients, such as vegetables, fruits, and sources of magnesium.
+Relaxation, moreover, is a powerful tool against the harmful effects of stress, allowing the parasympathetic system to regain control.
+Diaphragmatic breathing, for example, acts directly on the autonomic nervous system to induce an instant state of calm.
+Heart coherence synchronizes breathing and heart rate, thereby reducing nervous tension.
+Practices such as massage also help release accumulated tension in the body, promoting deep relaxation.

-Adaptogens are plants renowned for increasing attention and endurance during fatigue and reducing disorders related to the neuro-endocrine and immune systems induced by stress.
-Rhodiola rosea: improves stress resistance and reduces fatigue.
-Eleutherococcus: strengthens the immune system and adaptation capabilities.
-Schisandra chinensis: supports cognitive functions under stress.
+Adaptogens are plants reputed to increase alertness and endurance in cases of fatigue and to reduce disorders related to the neuroendocrine and immune systems induced by stress. • Rhodiola rosea: improves resistance to stress and reduces fatigue. • Eleutherococcus: strengthens the immune system and adaptive capacities. • Schisandra chinensis: supports cognitive functions under stress.
 Chronic stress gradually depletes reserves of essential minerals and vitamins, making targeted supplementation necessary.
-Magnesium, essential for nervous system regulation, reduces excess norepinephrine linked to stress.
+Magnesium, essential for nervous system regulation, reduces excess noradrenaline associated with stress.
 B vitamins optimize cellular energy production and support brain functions.
-Finally, zinc and vitamin D, often overlooked, play an essential role in maintaining immunity, weakened in cases of prolonged stress.
-The intestinal microbiota remains essential in maintaining emotional balance.
+Finally, zinc and vitamin D, often overlooked, play an essential role in maintaining immunity, which is weakened during prolonged stress.
+The gut microbiota remains essential for maintaining emotional balance.
 It is now known that the gut sends signals to the brain via the vagus nerve.
-In the case of dysbiosis, communication is disrupted and can lead to the worsening of stress symptoms.
+In cases of dysbiosis, this communication is disrupted and can worsen stress symptoms.

 icon